commentChat

 Real-Time Updates (Platform Events)

-1. Set Data Source to Query.
+1. Set Data Source: Ensure your Data Source is set to Query.

 3. Channel Name: Enter the API name of your Platform Event (e.g., Chat_Notification__e).